Biotechnology in India: Other established companies

-Biotechnology startups
+Startups

 There have been an increasing number of startups being founded in the Indian biotechnology industry.
 In 2021, the total number of biotechnology startups stood at 5365, whereas in 2010, there were only 50 startups in the sector.
 As of 2021, more than half of the biotechnology startups are being founded in the medical sector, however, other large sectors where biotechnology startups are being founded include 18% in the biotechnology services sector and 14% of startups are in agricultural biotechnology.

 Biotechnology parks

 The DBT has set up biotechnology parks in India, and as of 2022, there are 9 biotechnology parks across the country.
 The parks have been set up by the DBT to give infrastructure support that will assist in making biotechnology research into products and services.
-The biotechnology parks give scientists and small and medium sized enterprises facilities that can help them in developing and demonstrating technologies, and assit in their pilot plant studies studies as well.
+The biotechnology parks give scientists and small and medium-sized enterprises facilities that can help them in developing and demonstrating technologies, and assist in their pilot plant studies as well.